Pros and Cons of Weight Loss Surgery

 • Offers excellent long-term success.

-• Dumping syndrome is possible if the recommended diet is not adhered to (diarrhea, nausea, rapid heartbeat, fainting, etc).
+• Dumping syndrome is possible if the recommended diet is not adhered to (diarrhea, nausea, rapid heartbeat, fainting, etc.).

 • Risk of gallstones.

-• Risks generally associated with surgery.
+• Risks are generally associated with surgery.